 - Check indicator lights.
-If it’s on or off, an indication of its getting power and also might be flashing or show colors that indicates actual error.
+If it’s on or off, an indication of its getting power and also might be flashing or showing colors that indicate the actual error.

 - Test AP connected directly to switch/power.

-Above steps are the basic and most used troubleshooting steps.
-There are number of reasons why an AP may stop working or lose its connection.
-If you have walked through the above troubleshooting steps and the issue still remains, it is time to seek help from the I.T professionals.
+The above steps are the basic and most used troubleshooting steps.
+There are a number of reasons why an AP may stop working or lose its connection.
+If you have walked through the above troubleshooting steps and the issue still remains, it is time to seek help from IT professionals.
 If you’re not familiar with the machine, attempting to do repairs may lead to a much worse scenario.

 Why call JCC in all regards to AP needs?

 - JCC technicians are equipped with up-to-date knowledge in the networking world.

 - JCC has the most advanced tools that can be used in troubleshooting the issue.